 This is to certify that was accepted

-Student's Name (First and Last)
+Student's Name (First and Last) •

-to the Northwest Florida State College Physical Therapist Assistant prog ram on
+to the Northwest Florida State College Pl nysical Therapist Assistant progra m on

-and withdrew from the program on Date Accepted
+drew from the program on

-for the following Date Withdrew reason(s):
+Date Accepted for the following re eason(s).

+Date Withdrew lor the lonewing it ouson(s).

-Check all that apply: Personal or health reasons
+Check all that apply:

+Personal or health reasons

 Financial status

 Transferring to another program

 Program is too intense for me

 Violation of program rules

 Academic failure

 Relocating

 Other

-If you choose OTHER, please explain under the comment section.
+If you choose OTHER, please explain un der the comment section.

 Comments:

-Student name (print) Signature Date

-Program Director Signature
+Student name (print) Signature Date Program Director Signature Date